mj19981995/modelmapper/user-manual/property-mapping.md

 ### Handling Mismatched Types

-Map statements can also be written to map properties whose types do not match:
+Map statements can also be written to map methods whose types do not match:

 {:.prettyprint .lang-java}
 	map(source.getAge()).setAgeString(null);